kubedb/docs/docs/guides/solr/concepts/solr.md

 ### spec.zookeeperDigestSecret

-We can some zookeeper digest secret which will keep data in out zookeeper cluster safe.
+We have some zookeeper digest secret which will keep data in out zookeeper cluster safe.
+These secret do not guarantee security of zookeeper cluster.
+It just encodes solr data in the zookeeper cluster.

 ### spec.storage